makerdao/dss-bridge/README.md

 This will trigger a call to `DomainGuest.lift(uint256 _lid, uint256 wad)`.

-### `DomainGuest.release()`

-Permissionless function which will release ERC20 DAI in the host's escrow.
-It will only do this if the amount of pre-minted DAI is greater than both the current `vat.debt()` and `vat.Line()` plus a dust limit.
-IE we previously lowered the global debt ceiling and if these DAI are not in use (active debt) then it is released on the host domain.

-This will trigger a call to `DomainHost.release(uint256 _lid, uint256 wad)`.

 ### `DomainGuest.surplus()`

 Permissionless function which will push a surplus to the host domain if the delta is greater than the dust limit.
-It will exit the DAI, send it across the token bridge and put it in the host's surplus buffer.
+It will exit the DAI, send it across the token bridge leaving it ready for being realized by governance.

 This will trigger a call to `DomainHost.surplus(uint256 _lid, uint256 wad)` with `wad >= dust`.